ADO.NET SqlDataAdapter

 How to call a stored procedure using ADO.NET SqlDataAdapter in C#?

-In order to execute a stored procedure using SqlDataAdapter in C#, we just need to specify the name of the stored procedure instead of the in-line SQL statement and then we have to specify the command type as StoredProcedure using the command type property of the SqlDataAdapter object as shown in the below image.
+In order to execute a stored procedure using SqlDataAdapter in C#, we need to specify the name of the stored procedure instead of the in-line SQL statement.
+Then we have to specify the command type as StoredProcedure using the command type property of the SqlDataAdapter object as shown in the below image.

 How to call a stored procedure using SqlDataAdapter